renegadevi/nuxt-boilerplate/README.md

 ## Optional: Component Viewer

 If you are looking for a component viewer while building and designing components, I made this extension for nuxt.
-Drop in the `_components.vue` into the `Pages` directory and go to `/_components`
+Drop in the `_components.vue` into the `Pages` directory, make sure you have a `blank.vue` in Layouts that's just a `<Slot />`,  and go to `/_components`

 https://github.com/renegadevi/nuxt-component-viewer